matthw/matthw.github.io/content/posts/2023/barbhack-2023-illusion/index.md

 We're in a maze: in each decrypted block is a room, in each room we can go in direction A B C or D and sometimes we reach deadends.

-The exit of the maze if when we find the `HLT` instruction.
+The exit of the maze is when we find the `HLT` instruction.

 # 4. Solving The Maze

-I used unicorn to emulate code and solve the maze recursively.
+I used unicorn to emulate the code and solve the maze recursively.
 It's not pretty but it works and the script is available [here](https://gist.github.com/matthw/b82849ed0f919603bdb0f12a4b527346).

 It recursively checks all paths/keys and produces a trace.